 With the title “Most Shocking Second a Day Video” the UK’s Save the Children has made a visually engaging video that shows the life of a small child before and after a war-struck Europe.

-In the video, the Save the Children tried to talks about the plight of children in war-struck zones around the globe.
+The video, Save the Children tried to talks about the plight of children in war-struck zones around the globe.

 1. Use familiar characters and setting to create emotions: The video shows a little girl from Britain affected by war.
 This instilled emotions in the west, primarily because of this.

 2. Show the ‘the before and after’ of a preventable crisis: Save the child UK tried to do this by showing the change in the daily life and surrounding of a girl due to wartime.
 Loss of parents, relatives, and the denied access to good life and education also make them the most affected section of society.